Idle Days on the Yann: Legacy

-Dunsany wrote two sequels to the story: "The Shop in Go-by Street" and "The Avenger of Perdóndaris".
+Dunsany wrote two sequels to the story: "A Shop in Go-by Street" and "The Avenger of Perdóndaris".
 Both were first published in 1912 and included, together with the original story, in Tales of Three Hemispheres (1919).
 In the sequels, the same narrator tries to return to the Lands of Dream to revisit the crew of the Bird of the River, but has trouble doing so.
 The stories further explore Dunsany's conception of poetic imagination as an intermediary between the ordinary world and the lands of myths and dreams, as well as the view that all these worlds are illusions.

 The surface plot of H. P. Lovecraft's 1919 short story "The White Ship" is modeled on "Idle Days on the Yann".
 Unlike Dunsany, Lovecraft made his tale allegorical and included philosophical themes.
 Lovecraft's "The Cats of Ulthar" (1920) also features a tribe called the Wanderers, with similarities to the one in "Idle Days on the Yann".
 Further, Robert M. Price has argued that the name of Lovecraft's fictional deity Shub-Niggurath is likely to have been inspired by Sheol Nugganoth in Dunsany's story.
 Jorge Luis Borges included "Idle Days on the Yann" in his Library of Babel.
+The influence of this story on The Doom That Came to Sarnath can be seen in the reference to a throne "wrought of one piece of ivory, though no man lives who knows whence so vast a piece could have come", which evokes the gate "carved out of one solid piece" of ivory in Dunsany's story.